Ugochukwuodinaka/Food-App-Business-Analysis/README.md

 <br />

 **Final MS Sql Server screenshot**
-- Below is a screenshot of a part of the cleaned data in MS Sql Server query editor.
+- Below is a screenshot of a part of the cleaned data in MS Sql Server:

 Sql Query Screenshot                                                               |
 :---------------------------------------------------------------------------------:|